himal2007/himal2007.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://biomedicalsciences.unimelb.edu.au/departments/microbiology-Immunology/research/services/microbiological-diagnostic-unit-public-health-laboratory'>The Univeristy of Melbourne</a>.
-Bioinformatician in Australia from Nepal. 🇳🇵🌏
+subtitle: Bioinformatician in Australia from Nepal. 🇳🇵🌏 Currently at <a href='https://biomedicalsciences.unimelb.edu.au/departments/microbiology-Immunology/research/services/microbiological-diagnostic-unit-public-health-laboratory'>The Univeristy of Melbourne</a>.

 profile:
   align: right
   image: himal_ppic.png
   image_circular: false # crops the image to make it circular
   more_info: >
+    <p>Bioinformatician</p>
     <p>Microbiological Diagnostic Unit Public Health Laboratory (MDU-PHL)</p>
-    <p>792 Elizabeth Street</p>
     <p>Melbourne, VIC 3000</p>

 news: true # includes a list of news items